kaihuchen/AutonomousBackseatDriver/README.md

 <img src="images/level5.webp" alt="Banner Image" style="">

-# Evaluating Multimodal LLM's Use in Level 5 Autonomous Driving
+# Evaluating Multimodal LMM's Use in Level 5 Autonomous Driving

-*last updated February 1, 2024*
+*last updated February 19, 2024*

-This article introduces a set of test scenarios aimed at gauging the performance of a multimodal Large Language Model (LLM) within the scope of **real-world autonomous driving**.
-In these scenarios, the LLM takes on the role of a driver, is required to react appropriately to various road situations represented in images, and provide justifications for its decisions.
+This article introduces a set of test scenarios aimed at gauging the performance of a multimodal Large Language Model (i.e., Multimodal LLM, or LMM) within the scope of **real-world autonomous driving**.
+In these scenarios, the LMM takes on the role of a driver, is required to react appropriately to various road situations represented in images, and provide justifications for its decisions.

-The primary objective of these tests is to evaluate the LLM’s capacity to produce **commonsense reactions to unusual circumstances**.
-The overarching goal is to determine if the commonsense knowledge embedded within a multimodal LLM is adequate for practical use, not just in autonomous driving, but in broader applications as well.
+The primary objective of these tests is to evaluate an LMM’s capacity to produce **commonsense reactions to unusual circumstances**.
+The overarching goal is to determine if the commonsense knowledge embedded within an LMM is adequate for practical use, not just in autonomous driving, but in broader applications as well.

 Many of these test cases pose challenges for traditional computer vision systems, which are generally trained on predefined categories.
 These scenarios represent the [**long-tail cases**](https://spectrum.ieee.org/autonomous-cars-vs-kangaroos-the-long-furry-tail-of-unlikely-events) that fall outside the scope of the training data and often prove problematic for traditional approaches.

-If a multimodal LLM can successfully handle most of these test scenarios, it can be deemed to have the necessary **road commonsense** to function in the unpredictable real world.
-This also implies that it could be a useful additional element in an autonomous vehicle system.
+If an LMM can successfully handle most of these test scenarios, then perhaps we can say that it possesses the necessary **road commonsense** to function in the unpredictable real world.
+This also implies that it might have a place as an additional component in a Level 5 autonomous vehicle.

 ## Test Summary